-- 4.1 Continue planning, with PAG, RTA, TAA, Union Pacific and others, the development of a major logistics center for the Southwestern United States in the vicinity of TIA. - 4.2 Cooperate with and assist the Port of Tucson in expanding their rail-to-rail and rail-to-truck intermodal operations as a true international inland port. - 4.3 Support and advocate with the Federal Highway Administration and the Arizona Department of Transportation for the designation of heavy haul freight routes from Mexican Ports of Entry to the Port of Tucson. - 4.4 Continue to advocate for and on behalf of the TAA for a second full-Service parallel runway at TIA. - 4.5 Continue to advocate for the development of expanded air cargo Services at TIA. - 4.6 Continue to improve surface transportation accessibility to warehousing and distribution centers associated with logistics in the TIA area, including a new auxiliary interstate highway connecting I-1O and I-19. - 4.7 Support the expansion of the Truck Driver Training Program at Pima Community College for the foreseen increased work demand in ground transportation in connection with a new auxiliary interstate highway connecting 1-10 and I-19. - 4.8 Advocate for improved surface transportation connectivity to the Mariposa POE to improve international trade with Mexico.
+- 4.1 Continue planning, with PAG, RTA, TAA, Union Pacific and others, the development of a major logistics center for the Southwestern United States in the vicinity of TIA. - 4.2 Cooperate with and assist the Port of Tucson in expanding their rail-to-rail and rail-to-truck intermodal operations as a true international inland port. - 4.3 Support and advocate with the Federal Highway Administration and the Arizona Department of Transportation for the designation of heavy haul freight routes from Mexican POES to the Port of Tucson. - 4.4 Continue to advocate for and on behalf of the TAA for a second full-service parallel runway at TIA. - 4.5 Continue to advocate for the development of expanded air cargo services at TIA. - 4.6 Continue to improve surface transportation accessibility to warehousing and distribution centers associated with logistics in the TIA area, including a new auxiliary interstate highway connecting I-10 and I-19. - 4.7 Support the expansion of the Truck Driver Training Program at Pima Community College for the foreseen increased work demand in ground transportation in connection with a new auxiliary interstate highway connecting I-10 and I-19. - 4.8 Advocate for improved surface transportation connectivity to the Mariposa POE to improve international trade with Mexico.

-5 LEVERAGING THE INTELLECTUAL CAPACITY OF THE UNIVERSITY AND COMMUNITY COLLEGE SYSTEMS INARIZONA
+5. LEVERAGING THE INTELLECTUAL CAPACITY OF THE UNIVERSITY AND COMMUNITY COLLEGE SYSTEMS IN ARIZONA

-- 5.1 Actively support increased State funding for all public education programs, particularly for the university and community college systems. - 5.2 Encourage action and public, as well as, private funding of higher education to minimize future increases in tuition and fees. - 5.3 Encourage technology transfer from all three Arizona universities and Pima Community College, as well as economic development investment from all three universities, into enterprises within Pima County either existing employers or emerging new employers. - 5.4 Foster collaboration between Arizona's three universities, government and the private sector in support of university-level degree programs related to and in support of technical employment clusters in the region.
+- 5.1 Actively support increased State funding for all public education programs, particularly for the university and community college systems. - 5.2 Encourage action and public, as well as, private funding of higher education to minimize future increases in tuition and fees. - 5.3 Encourage technology transfer from all three Arizona universities and PCC, as well as

+- economic development investment from all three universities, into enterprises within Pima County either existing employers or emerging new employers. - 5.4 Encourage collaboration among all higher education institutions to focus on workforce development congruent with major industrial growth throughout the State. - 5.5 Foster collaboration between Arizona's three universities, government and the private sector in support of university-level degree programs related to and in support of technical employment clusters in the region.

-6 PROMOTING TOURISM
+6. PROMOTING TOURISM